 Now, in order to be granted a work permit, you have to either

 - win your asylum case (which may take several years if you go through a number of appeals), or

-- be left waiting 150 days or more with no initial decision on your application from the asylum office or, after a referral, from the immigration court.
+- be left waiting 180 days or more with no initial decision on your application from the asylum office or, after a referral, from the immigration court.
 After 150 days, you can apply for a work permit and you are eligible to receive it after you have been waiting 180 days.

-Since winning your asylum case in order to get a work permit is pretty self-explanatory, let's look at some unique issues raised by the second option -- getting a work permit if there's been no decision on your case within 150 days of your application.
+Since winning your asylum case in order to get a work permit is pretty self-explanatory, let's look at some unique issues raised by the second option -- applying for a work permit if there's been no decision on your case within 150 days of your application.

 If You're Allowed to Apply for a Work Permit

 Of course, you may be fortunate to have your asylum application approved early on or to wait 150 days with no initial decision.
 In either such a case, you'll need to take steps to apply for a work permit.

 The application process involves filling out USCIS Form I-765.
 You can access this form online at www.uscis.gov (click the "Forms" link and scroll down to Form I-765 in the numerical list of forms).
 For more detailed instructions on how to complete this form as an asylum applicant, see "How to Apply for a Work Permit as an Asylum Applicant."